-We are experienced advocates for those navigating the complex world of
+We are experienced attorneys representing those navigating the complex world of

 Our core focus is securing benefits and compensation for our clients.